-Using cooking twine, tie the two legs together and then tuck the wings inside or under the breast so they don't burn.
+Using kitchen twine, tie the two legs to hold them together and also keep the stuffing inside.
+Tuck the wings inside and under the chicken breasts so they don't burn.

-Rub the chicken with olive oil and sprinkle it with salt and pepper.
+Rub the outside of the chicken with the olive oil and then sprinkle it with the kosher salt and black pepper.

-If the skin is getting too brown, place a large piece of foil lightly over the chicken to prevent burning.
+- If the chicken skin starts to brown too quickly, place a piece of aluminum foil loosely over the top.

 🍳 More Cast Iron Recipes

-If you enjoyed this recipe for my cast iron roast chicken, check out these other recipes that you can cook in cast iron too!
+If you enjoyed this easy cast iron roast chicken recipe, check out these other cast rion recipes that I know you will love too!

-- Slice onion and place evenly over the bottom of a cast iron skillet.
-Make sure the skillet is bigger than the chicken.
-(12" - 15" skillet will work)
+- Slice the onion and place an even layer in the bottom of a large cast iron skillet.

-- Remove gizzards from the inside of the chicken and discard.
-Place chicken breast side up on top of the sliced onions in the skillet.
-Pat the chicken skin dry with a paper towel.
+- Remove the gizzards from the inside of the chicken and discard.
+Pat the outside of the chicken dry with paper towels.

-- Cut the lemon in half and place into the cavity of the chicken along with the fresh thyme and sage.
+- Place the chicken, breast side up, on top of the onions.
+Cut the lemon in half and place it in the cavity of the chicken along with the fresh thyme and sage.

-- Use cooking twine to tie the legs of the chicken together and then tuck the tips of the wings underneath the chicken breast to prevent burning.
+- Use cooking twine to tie the legs of the chicken together and tuck the tips of the wings underneath the breast to prevent burning.